 The second part of our flagship course, Special Yoga for Special Children.

 For practitioners of Special Yoga, the advanced course you have been waiting for is here.
-This intensive course runs over a period of nine months.
+The course will run over five weekends from March to October.
+Including weekends, online meet ups and mentor meetings the course totals 200hours.
 It aims to substantively deepen your personal practice while giving you an increased tool box of practices and a more comprehensive understanding of the methodology of Special Yoga to enhance your work with the children.
 At the end of the course you will become a registered practitioner of Special Yoga.

 The course focuses on three key areas: personal development, tools and yoga.
 Recognising that where we are as practitioners directly impacts where we meet the children, the course offers practices which are supportive mentally, emotionally, spiritually and psychologically.
 These will deepen your experience of meditation, mindfulness, self-understanding and yoga, all in order to enhance your work.